Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

 ## Why and when to use the Linked lists

-Linked lists are recomended if you have a list of objects with links to the next item in the list.
+Linked lists are recommended if you have a list of objects with links to the next item in the list.
 Its main advantage is;
  - Easy insertion

  Inserting an element in array is quite expensive because you will have to shift all other items.
 Similarly, deleting an element in array, will leave holes or else you will have to shift the positions of the elements after the removed element.